Multivariate Normal Approximation by Stein's Method: The Concentration Inequality Approach: Concentration inequalities

 \begin{lem} For all $i\in [k]$, $x\in (A^{\epsilon})^o \backslash \bar{A}$, \besn{ \partial_i f_i(x) \ge \cos ^2 \theta_i \quad \text{a.e.}. } \end{lem}

 We defer the proofs of the lemmas to Section 4.
 To obtain a concentration inequality for a random vector $W$ of interest, we apply the above defined function $f$ in the Stein identity for $W$.
-We consider the following two cases: multivariate Gaussian vectors and sums of independent random vectors.
+We first derive a concentration inequality for multivariate Gaussian vectors, then derive a general concentration inequality and apply it to sums of independent and locally dependent random vectors.